ietf-wg-dult/threat-model/draft-ietf-dult-threat-model.md

 **Unwanted Tracking Detection**:
 : algorithms that detect the presence of an unknown Accessory traveling with a person over time.

-**Target**:
-: a individual who an Attacker is attempting to track without their consent.
-A Target may or may not own a Location-tracking Accessory.

 # Security Considerations